hessabi/AWSLexBCOrder/README.md

 ## What

-Boilerplate serverless function to enable Stripe Subscriptions.
+Boilerplate serverless function to enable AWS Lex voice chat bot to interact with BigCommerce store

 ## What does this application do?

-The application is using BigCommerce webhooks to send Order data to a serverless function to determine if the user purchased a subscription product and should be enrolled in a Stripe subscription.
+This Application connects with the AWS Lex Chat bot and is able to make orders on BigCommerce
 ## Contributing

-George FitzGibbons
+Amir Hessabi

 ### Running the project